113ll3/Ibmclouddocscli/idt/commands.md

 ## create
 {: #create}

-Create an application, prompting for all information, including resource type, language, starter kit, and DevOps Toolchain options including IBM Cloud Foundry or Cloud Foundry Enterprise Environment, and Kubernetes.
+Create an application that prompts for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+Including IBM Cloud Foundry or Cloud Foundry Enterprise Environment, and Kubernetes.
 The application is created in the current directory.

 To create an application in the current directory and to associate services with it, run the following command:
 ```